 Signs of tick-borne encephalitis in humans

 The incubation period lasts from eight to twenty days.
 Already one day after infection, the first signs of tick-borne encephalitis may appear.
 The infection process can take different durations.
-It all depends on what type of virus has damaged the body.
-Now there are frequent cases of the rapid development of the disease, in which the patient falls into a coma and dies due to paralysis of the respiratory system.
+It all depends on what type of virus damaged the body.
+Nowadays, there are frequent cases of rapid development of the disease, in which the patient falls into a coma and dies due to paralysis of the respiratory system.

 • heat;